jkingportfolio/CI_PP1_TheCocktailBar/README.md

 #### Returning users

-4. A returning user would want to be able to visit the news section to quickly be informed of any news whether it be on new drinks or announcements such as new events.
+5. As a returning user would want to know of recent news related to the bar

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |
 | Content Cell  | Content Cell  | Content Cell     | Content Cell  |
 | Content Cell  | Content Cell  | Content Cell     | Content Cell  |

-5. A returning user would like to use the contact form in order to book another table at the bar
+6. As a returning user would want to find the phone number to book a table via telephone

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |
 | Content Cell  | Content Cell  | Content Cell     | Content Cell  |
 | Content Cell  | Content Cell  | Content Cell     | Content Cell  |

-6. A returning user would like to contact the site creator which can be done by using the easily found socials links on the footer of each page
+7. As a returning user would want to book a table via an online booking system

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |